 2 Tbsp honey

 One 2-ounce tin of anchovies, drained and minced

-In a large bowl, toss the brussels sprouts with a drizzle of olive oil and season with salt and pepper.
-Spread the brussels sprouts on 2 large rimmed baking sheets.
-Roast for about 40 minutes, stirring once or twice, until tender and charred in spots.
-Shift the pans halfway through roasting, and sprinkle the shallots on the pan to finish cooking with the sprouts.
+In a large bowl, toss the brussels sprouts with the 1/4 cup of olive oil, and season with salt and pepper.
+Spread the brussels sprouts on 2 large rimmed baking sheets, making sure that they are all resting on a cut side.
+These will roast for a total of about 40 minutes.
+Halfway through roasting, flip the sprouts and sprinkle the shallots on the pan.
+Continue to roast until tender and charred.